auth0-cookbook/api_spring-boot_java_rewards/README.md

 Copy and paste the updated cURL command into a terminal window and execute it.
 You should now get a valid response.

 You can also use any of the Auth0 Eats client applications to consume this API.
-The client applications require users to log in, obtaining an access token in the background, before they can call the Auth0 Eats Customers API.
+The client applications require users to log in, obtaining an access token in the background, before they can call the Auth0 Eats Rewards API.